-often translated into English as 'grain offering' [KJV, 'meat offering'].
+This week, in the opening parsha of Vayikra, the Holy One will teach Moshe 5 different choreographed steps that the people, under the oversight of Aharon and his sons, are to learn and do.
+The first is called korban olah, often inartfully translated into English as 'burnt offering'.
+The second is called korban minchah, often translated into English as 'grain offering' [KJV, 'meat offering'].
 The third is called korban shelem, often translated into English as 'peace offering'.
-The fourth is called korban chata, often translated into English as 'sin offering'.
-The fifth is called korban asham, often translated into English as 'guilt offering'.
+The fourth is called korban chata, often translated into English as 'guilt offering'.
 We will, I believe, discover that there is far more to these 5 steps of the dance of redemption than the English translation of 'offering' could ever even imply, much less convey.